Sm6718858/IntelliBuy-AI-based-Ecommerce/README.md

 ## 📌 Overview

 IntelliBuy is a powerful, full-stack, AI-integrated e-commerce platform designed to deliver a seamless shopping experience.
 It includes a smart **Admin & User Dashboard**, **AI-powered product suggestions**, secure **authentication**, **Razorpay** payment integration, and real-time **order & review management**.
-Built using the **MERN Stack**, this project emphasizes responsiveness, modern design, and intuitive UX.
+Built using the **MERN Stack**, this project emphasizes responsiveness, modern design, and Best UX.

 ---